PLAY CALL

 • A Celtics Fan’s Survival Guide to Watching Knicks Fans Celebrate Nothing

-By: Kian Price I have spent years trying to be a calm, logical sports fan.
+by Kian Price I have spent years trying to be a calm, logical sports fan.
 I tell myself not to let other teams bother me, to focus on the Celtics, and to accept that sports will always make me a little insane.
 But every season, the New York Knicks and their fans push that insanity…

 • The “0” is the Most Overrated Thing in Sports

-By: Kaden Olson Boxers and MMA fighters compete in some of the most brutal sports on earth, yet nothing motivates them more than protecting that shiny little zero at the end of their record.
+by Kaden Olson Boxers and MMA fighters compete in some of the most brutal sports on earth, yet nothing motivates them more than protecting that shiny little zero at the end of their record.
 Forget brain damage; the real trauma is a loss listed on Wikipedia.
 They’ll take punches straight to the dome, but heaven…

 • Precision: What Other Sports Can Learn From Swimming

-By: Sarah Donohue If objectivity is what you want to see in a professional sport, look no further than swimming.
+by Sarah Donohue If objectivity is what you want to see in a professional sport, look no further than swimming.
 No referees to decide who wins.
 No judgment calls that are debated for days.
 One winner is chosen by only one thing: the clock.
 The system is so exact that races can be decided by…

 • Bigger Isn’t Better: The Case Against Expanding March Madness